 A few individuals who have been diagnosed with spondylocarpotarsal synostosis syndrome do not have mutations in the FLNB gene.
-In these cases, the genetic cause of the disorder is unknown.
+Researchers are working to identify and confirm additional genetic changes that can cause this disorder.

 Spondylocarpotarsal synostosis syndrome caused by FLNB gene mutations is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.

 In a few individuals with signs and symptoms similar to those of spondylocarpotarsal synostosis syndrome but without FLNB gene mutations, the condition appears to have been inherited in an autosomal dominant pattern.
 Autosomal dominant means one copy of the altered gene in each cell is sufficient to cause the disorder.

 - congenital synspondylism